faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Emacs

+Official site: [http://www.gnu.org/software/emacs/](http://www.gnu.org/software/emacs/){:target="_blank"}

+Emacs is a powerful, customizable, self-documenting, modeless text editor.
+Emacs contains special code editing features, a scripting language (elisp), and the capability to read mail, news, and more without leaving the editor.

+This package provides an emacs binary with support for X windows.

 {% shell_term $ %}
 sudo dnf install emacs
 {% endshell_term %}

 ## Wireshark

+Official site: [http://www.wireshark.org/](http://www.wireshark.org/){:target="_blank"}

+Wireshark allows you to examine protocol data stored in files or as it is captured from wired or wireless (WiFi or Bluetooth) networks, USB devices, and many other sources.
+It supports dozens of protocol capture file formats and understands more than a thousand protocols.

+It has many powerful features including a rich display filter language and the ability to reassemble multiple protocol packets in order to, for example, view a complete TCP stream, save the contents of a file which was transferred over HTTP or CIFS, or play back an RTP audio stream.

 Sumber: [https://fedoramagazine.org/how-to-install-wireshark-fedora/](https://fedoramagazine.org/how-to-install-wireshark-fedora/){:target="_blank"}

 {% shell_term $ %}